apiology/cookiecutter-multicli/README.rst

 .. image:: https://circleci.com/gh/apiology/cookiecutter-multicli.svg?style=svg
     :target: https://circleci.com/gh/apiology/cookiecutter-multicli

-A cookiecutter template for text-based commands, featuring Chrome Omnibox support for now, with other platforms like Alfred and OS-level CLI in the future.
+A cookiecutter template for text-based commands, featuring Chrome Omnibox and Alfred worfklow support for now, with other platforms OS-level CLI in the future.

 This is a fork
 --------------